RAINWATER HARVESTING - Newton, MA

 The total roof area of this new home and garage was 3,942 square feet.
 By designing a green roof for the garage, the area of impervious surfaces was reduced to 2,765 square feet.

-In the end, the owners preferred the idea of creating a wall fountain fed by rain and collecting the water in a cistern to be used for irrigating their gardens.
+In the end, the owners preferred the idea of creating a wall fountain fed by rain and collecting the water in a cistern to supply their landscape irrigation system.